To access the graduation photos that were taken for Spring Commencement, click here and enter MSCM2017 for the Gallery ID.

 What’s the best place to park around McNally Smith?

-If you would like to park in the Gallery Medical Building parking ramp, which is accessible from Exchange Street, between The Gallery Medical Building and The Church of Scientology, you can take the elevator up to the second floor and cross over Wabasha Street in the skyway, to avoid having to walk outside if there is inclement weather.
-There are also parking meters enforced around our building.
+If you park in the Gallery Medical Building parking ramp, which is accessible from Exchange Street, between the Gallery Medical Building and The Church of Scientology, you can take the elevator up to the second floor and cross over Wabasha Street through the skyway directly to the History Theatre.
+Note: meters are enforced on Saturday.
+There are also parking meters available around our building.

 Are the students charged for Commencement?

 Yes and no. $50.00 is charged to each graduate’s student account.
-However, this is a graduation fee and not considered a commencement fee, even though the college will be ordering the student’s caps and gowns on their behalf.
+However, this is a graduation fee and not considered a commencement fee, even though the college will be ordering the student’s cap and gown on their behalf.
 The fee is for the regular transcript audits that are required to make sure the student is eligible to receive their degree, among some other administrative duties.